 - This is a bad deal for UK businesses that trade in goods, which will now face more red tape, more bureaucracy and more blockages at our borders.

-- This is a bad deal for British food and farming, with customs checks creating extra hoops for our British farmers to jump through, just to make ends meet.
+- This is a bad deal for British food and farming, with customs checks s for our British farmers to jump through, just to make ends meet.